ladjs/superagent/docs/index.md

 ## Attaching files

   As mentioned a higher-level API is also provided, in the form of `.attach(file[, filename])` and `.field(name, value)`.
-Attaching several files is simple, you can also provide a custom filename for the attachment:
+Attaching several files is simple, you can also provide a custom filename for the attachment, otherwise the basename of the attached file is used.

     request
       .post('/upload')